AldoCanfora/Repository-for-the-Software-and-Computing-for-Applied-Physics-Project/README.md

 ## Structure of the project
 These are the steps in order to start the program and to plot the results:

 First, the user has to choose between the different dimension of the grid (in our case there is only one, [configuration](configuration.txt)) and eventually write a new one, using the syntax of configuration; if the user wants to do so, he has to specify the grid parameters (WIDTH, HEIGHT).
 The actual grid used in [cellular_automata](cellular_automata.py) is scaled by going to divide both WIDTH and HEIGHT by 10, approximating the result by default to the nearest integer.
+The minimum selectable values WIDTH and HEIGHT are greater than 20, to have a grid of at least 2 by 2.
 Then, to start the Conway's Game of Life algortihm the user has to launch the file [cellular_automata](cellular_automata.py) which imports its parameters from [configuration](configuration.txt).
 Running the file [cellular_automata](cellular_automata.py), with the command entered by the user **"python cellular_automata.py"**, through the pygame library, will display a window where you can see the time evolution of the Conway's Game of Life.